khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

     ![A screenshot of a cell phone Description generated with very high confidence](./MediaFolder/media/image101.JPG)
+    ![A screenshot of a computer Description
     generated with very high
     confidence](./MediaFolder/media/image98.JPG)
+    ![A screenshot of a computer Description
     generated with very high
     confidence](./MediaFolder/media/image102.JPG)
+    ![A screenshot of a computer Description
     generated with very high
     confidence](./MediaFolder/media/image103.JPG)
+    ![A picture containing screenshot Description
     generated with high
     confidence](./MediaFolder/media/image104.JPG)

-    generated with very high
+    ![A screenshot of a cell phone Description generated with very high
     confidence](./MediaFolder/media/image105.JPG)